KozoKozoStore/Kozo/README.md

-KozoKozo is a Canadian supplier of high quality consumer products at affordable prices!
+KozoKozo is a Canadian supplier of high quality consumer products and business supplies at affordable prices!

 ### Sales Channels

-You can find our products on Amazon, brick-and-mortar stores, social media shops, and more!
+You can find our products on Amazon, brick-and-mortar stores, e-commerce shops, or by contacting us directly!

+### Looking for something particular?

+Let us know!
+Whether its one item or in wholesale amounts; we will get it for you!

 ### Get in touch
 ```markdown